Windsurf

 --judge-api-key-env DEFENSECLAW_LLM_KEY \

---restartThe alias selects Windsurf; the follow-up setup guardrail --connector windsurf swaps in the strict rule pack, runs both local + Cisco AI Defense scanners, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+--restartThe alias selects Windsurf; the follow-up setup guardrail --connector windsurf swaps in the strict rule pack, keeps scanning local, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+Configure the remote scanner separately through full guardrail setup, which validates its endpoint and API-key environment variable.

-Windsurf has no proxy enforcement, but its hooks themselves can block.
-After setup windsurf, edit ~/.defenseclaw/config.yaml and set the per-connector hook mode:
+Windsurf has no proxy enforcement, but its pre-action hooks can enforce directly:

 Decision aids — should I turn this on?